A Look at the Subway Logo

 History of the Subway Logo

 While the Subway logo has indeed undergone several different iterations, it’s interesting to see a company that has kept the basic design of their logo ever since they opened their very first location.
-The history of the Subway logo may be short compared to the lengthy history of some companies, but, nevertheless, it has certainly demonstrated plenty of staying power.
+The history of the Subway logo may be short compared to the lengthy history of some companies, but, nevertheless, it has undoubtedly demonstrated plenty of staying power.

 Design Elements of the Subway Logo